billtubbs/gym-CartPole-bt-v0/README.md

 ## Installation

-To install this environment, first clone or download this repository, then go to the `gym-CartPole-bt-v0` folder on your computer and run the command
+To install this environment, first clone or download this repository, then go to the `gym-CartPole-bt-v0` folder on your computer and run the following command in your terminal:

 ```
 pip install -e .
 ```

 This will install the gym environment.
-To use the new gym environment in Python do the following
+To use the new gym environment in Python do the following:

 ```Python
 import gym